geekfactory/FIFO/README.md

 # Geek Factory FIFO Library #
 This is a generic FIFO buffer that can be used to store any kind of items.
 It is written in C language and can be compiled and used on almost any architecture.
-It was designed to be used on memory limited achitectures such as microcontrollers.
+It was designed to be used on memory limited architectures such as microcontrollers.
 Examples of the applications that can be built with this library include:

 * Work queues.
 * Message queues.